SpiderNitt/SI-25-Onsites/application-development/url_shortener.md

 - URL expiration or usage limits.
 - User login and dashboard to manage created links.
 - QR code generation for shortened links.
-- Rate limiting to prevent abuse.
-- Custom aliases for short URLs.